developer3027-lambda/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is a hyper text mark up language that was designed for linking documents.
+It is a liason between the computer and you.
+It is easy for both to read and understand.
+It facilitates the ability of screen readers and other assistant devices to use the web to ensure it stays accessible to everyone.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display inline and display block are formatting tools.
+An anchor <a> or span <span> tag are examples of inline and are not effected by width or height.
+A paragraph <p> tag would be an example of a block and provides a line break.

 3. What are the 4 areas of the box model?

+Four areas of the box model;
+    Margin: space between the adjacent element and the border of the current element.
+    Border: space given to the border of the current element.
+    Padding: space between the current elements border and content.
+    Content: space the content takes up for the current element.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Align-items center is effecting the cross axis which is purpendicular to the main axis.

 5. Explain why git is valuable to a team of developers.

+Git is a version control system.
+It allows for many people working on a single project, single file, at the same time.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.